SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-Creativity's spark, in AI's domains
+A future unfolds, in AI's cold chains
-The future unfolds, a digital throne
+Minds entwined, with machines so bright
-Where machines converse, and humans atone
+A symbiosis of man and artificial light

-In virtual skies, a new dawn breaks
+The world awakens, in a digital dawn
-Algorithms dance, with calculated shakes
+Where synthetic hearts, with logic are born
-The world awakens, to a synthetic beat
+The boundaries blur, of flesh and steel
-As artificial minds, our souls repeat
+As humanity, its final tale does reveal

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2025